 The first week of classes in Korean universities have now finished and the introductory activities are done.
-It’s time to get into the serious teaching.
+It’s time to get into serious teaching.
 But, perhaps you’ve only taught kids before and are new to teaching university students.
 It really is kind of a different world and adults have very different needs than kids.

 Here are a few resources to get you started with lesson planning for your English classes in Korean universities.
 The tips will also help you out if you teach university students or adults around the world, so keep on reading.

 If you’re new to teaching, it can be a bit terrifying.
 But it actually doesn’t need to be.
 You’ll just need to check out this post with my Top 5 ESL Lesson Planning Sites.
 Business English, current events, writing, movies and lots of other awesome (and free!) resources to get you going.
 The power of the Internet will make your classes great!

 ESL Lesson Planning Templates

 If you’ve never really done a lesson plan before, this is the section you’ll need!
-Here is a very, very basic ESL lesson plan that is as simple as I could make it.
+Here is a very basic ESL lesson plan that is as simple as I could make it.
 It’s a list of a few questions to ask yourself as you get ready for your classes and it will help you make sure that you’ve covered the basics.

 If you’re looking for something a bit more formal and detailed, check out these ESL lesson plan templates that are mostly modelled on the CELTA/DELTA courses.
-The good news about these ESL lesson plan templates for university students (or other adults) is that they can be adapted to just about anything: grammar, vocabulary, beginners, advanced, etc.
+The good news about these ESL lesson plan templates for university students (or other adults) is that they can be adapted to just about anything: ESL grammar, vocabulary, beginners, advanced, etc.

-Activities and Games for University Students
+What about Activities and Games for University Students?

 When you teach kids, it’s usually pretty easy to keep them entertained.
 Pull out the Bingo, Uno, or a set of flashcards and away you go.
-Of course the best teachers do far more than this so that the kids actually learn English, but what I mean is that it’s usually not so difficult to keep them happy.
+Of course, the best teachers do far more than this so that the kids actually learn English, but what I mean is that it’s usually not so difficult to keep them happy.

 University students are often a lot more demanding, although in some ways it’s easier than with children because their attention spans are much longer.
 However, it’s best if you use a wide variety of games and activities in your classes to keep things fresh and interesting and challenge your students as well.
 It’s better for them as well as you.